K\"ahler metrics and toric Lagrangian fibrations: Toric Hamiltonian -spaces a.k.a. toric Lagrangian fibrations

-\begin{example}[Non-compact symplectic toric manifolds] Non-compact symplectic toric manifold $\mu_0:(S,\omega)\to \R^n$ also fit into our framework.
+\begin{example}[Non-compact symplectic toric manifolds] Non-compact symplectic toric manifolds $\mu_0:(S,\omega)\to \R^n$ also fit into our framework.
 It was observed in \cite{KL15} that the orbit space $S/\Tt^n$ is a manifold with corners and the induced map

 is a local embedding.
 The pullback along $\phi$ of the standard integral affine structure in $\R^n$ makes $\Delta:=S/\Tt^n$ an integral affine manifold with corners.
-By Lemma \ref{lem:extend:manifolds:corners}, $\Delta$ embeds as a Delzant subspace of an integral affine manifold $(M,\Lambda)$ without corners.
+As in the proof of Lemma \ref{lem:extend:manifolds:corners}, $\Delta$ embeds as a Delzant domain of an integral affine manifold $(M,\Lambda)$ without corners.
 Note that the composition of the quotient map with this embedding